AxC1271/VLSI-Cell-Library/combinational/inverter/README.md

 The inverter behaves as expected — producing a clean logic inversion with minimal delay or distortion, even with modestly sized transistors.

 ---

-### ✅ Takeaways

-1. Demonstrates a full flow for designing and simulating a CMOS gate

-2. Establishes foundation for scaling to larger gates (NAND, NOR, XOR)

-3. Introduces critical tools used in open-source VLSI

----

-### 🚀 Next Steps
-Future ideas to build on this project:

-1. 🔁 Design a ring oscillator and measure delay

-2. 🔨 Create a CMOS NAND and NOR gate layout

-3. 🧠 Simulate inverter chains and extract propagation delay

-4. 🔎 Run LVS with netgen

-5. 📐 Explore parasitic capacitance extraction and performance tuning

----

 ### Closing Notes